MicrosoftDocs/learn/learn-pr/wwl-azure/name-resolution-issues/includes/3-public-dns.md

    - Right click Command Prompt and choose ‘Run as administrator’

-   Type dnscmd [<servername>] /clearcache
+   Type dnscmd &lt;servername&gt; /clearcache

-   The <servername> is its IP address, FQDN, or hostname.
+   The &lt;servername&gt; is its IP address, FQDN, or hostname.
 If omitted, the local server is used.

    You can also use **ipconfig -flushdns** to clear the DNS cache.